yuja/jj/docs/install-and-setup.md

 ## Command-line completion

-To set up command-line completion, source the output of `jj util completion bash/zsh/fish`.
-Exactly how to source it depends on your shell.
+Jujutsu provides 2 different command-line completion scripts.

+### Standard completions

+The standard completion script provides completions for `jj` subcommmands and options.

+### Dynamic completions

-Improved completions are also available.
-They will complete things like bookmarks, aliases, revisions, operations and files.
-They can be context aware, for example they respect the global flags `--repository` and `--at-operation` as well as some command-specific ones like `--revision`, `--from` and `--to`.
-You can activate them with the alternative "dynamic" instructions below.
-They should still complete everything the static completions did, so only activate one of them.
-Please let us know if you encounter any issues, so we can ensure a smooth transition once we default to these new completions.
+The dynamic completion script provides completions for `jj` subcommands and options, as well as additional completions, including bookmarks, aliases, revisions, operations and files.
+Dynamic completions can be context aware, for example they respect the global flags `--repository` and `--at-operation` as well as some command-specific ones like `--revision`, `--from`, and `--to`.

-!!! info "Why are the improved completions not the default?"

-    To generate the dynamic completion script, execute `jj` with `$COMPLETE` set to the name of your shell (see examples below).
-See the upstream clap issue [#3166][clap] for the explanation.
+Dynamic completions are not the default/only option since the underlying engine [is still labelled unstable][clap].
+We expect to transition to them as the default once the engine is stabilized.
+Please let us know if you encounter any issues with dynamic completions.

+!!! info "Which completion script should I use?"

+    Generally, dynamic completions provide a much better completion experience.
+    Although the underlying engine is deemed unstable, there have not been many issues in practice.
+Dynamic completions are the preferred option for many contributors and users.

+    We recommend using the dynamic completion script, and falling back to the standard completion script if there are any issues.

 <!-- The content tabs formatting below is optimized for the website and not for GitHub. -->